determined-ai/determined/examples/diffusion/textual_inversion_stable_diffusion/README.md

 * The current `entrypoint`
-  is `python -m determined.launch.torch_distributed accelerate launch main.py` which uses the [Accelerate launcher](https://huggingface.co/docs/transformers/accelerate) launcher on top of our own `torch_distributed` launcher.
+  is `python -m determined.launch.torch_distributed accelerate launch main.py` which uses the [Accelerate launcher](https://huggingface.co/docs/transformers/accelerate) on top of our own `torch_distributed` launcher.
 This is probably a hack?
 Maybe write our own `accelerate` launcher?
 * Should also support distributed inference for faster generation.